saalfeldlab/java-spark-workshop/README.md

 input to avoid redundante work effort in a tutorial on *Thursday, 04/02, 9:30am*.
 In general, many labs would profit from the ease of use of Spark for large-scale projects.

+If you want to chat about Spark at Janelia or ever have questions, we maintain a [chatroom](https://gitter.im/freeman-lab/spark-janelia) and you can usually find at least some of us in there!

 ## Prerequisites

 For the tutorial, please bring and prepare the following: